 2) Instead of “you sinned – it messed up your relationship with God” “Everyone sinned.
 It messed up everything.”

-It also messed up relationships between each other: Your sin influences your relationships, and other people’s sin against you influences your relationships – firstly relationships with the person whom you sinned against/ who sinned against you, and indirectly messing with other relationships.
+It also messed up relationships between each other: Your sin influences your relationships, and other people’s sin against you influences your relationships – firstly relationships with the person whom you sinned against/ who sinned against you, and then also indirectly messing up other relationships.

 Other people’s sin against you causes you pain and tears.
 Your sin against others causes them pain and tears.
 (Divorce, arguments, unfaithfulness, back-stabbing, rape, murder, assault…)